BekMart/denada/README.md

     - Used to support API integration and enable the seamless use of the Google Maps API within the project.
 - PostgreSQL
     - A robust relational database system used in the production environment for handling and storing structured data efficiently.
+- Neon
+    - Used as the hosted PostgreSQL database provider for the Django API after switching from the original database due to authentication and accessibility issues during deployment.

 ### Third-Party APIs & Libraries
 - Google Maps API